-Donors having recently received vaccines may require deferral depending on the vaccine administered.
+Donors having recently received vaccines may require deferral depending on the vaccine administered and the particular vaccination programme.
 Guidelines already in place defined vaccines on the basis of the nature of the vaccine, i.e. vaccines containing live or attenuated virus and those not containing live agents.
 However, although the SARS-CoV-2 vaccines in use at in the UK at the time of updating this Position Statement do not contain live material, there are limited data currently available on side-effects and adverse reactions in vaccine recipients.